jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 #### Prototype Features

-This prototype is a small replica of YouTube and includes the following features:

-* Videos list: it retrieves a list of latest videos from a YouTube channel that is configured hard coded.
-Since this is a limited replica, the user can't change the channel or search for more videos.
-* Video player: the user can watch a video by clicking on a thumbnail in the videos list.
+The result of this project is expected to be a minimal version of the YouTube app.
+Instead of allowing the user to navigate and search for an immense range of videos, it will retrieve videos from a single YouTube channel and display them in the initial screen.
+The user can't change the channel, since it is configured hard coded.
+Given this list of videos, the user can click on the thumbnail of the video and a new screen with a YouTube player will be opened.

 #### Deliverables